 Here are some recommended cafes, bars, and restaurants in Harajuku!

-Crepe: a paper-thin and pancake-like pastry which is either filled with a sweet or savory filling.
-Harakuju is home to some of the most delicious crepe shops in Japan.
+Crepe: a paper-thin and pancake-like pastry that is either filled with a sweet or savory filling.
+Harajuku is home to some of the most delicious crepe shops in Japan.
 Angel’s Heart is easily recognizable with its pink heart and yellow neon light decor and shelves filled with replicas of crepes, with prices starting at ¥350.
 Another early player in the Harajuku crepe game is Marion Crepes, which began in 1976.
 Marion’s blue and red stall is iconic, with a display case of the various crepe variants.
-A must try crepe flavor is #21, Custard Chocolate Special.
+A must-try crepe flavor is #21, Custard Chocolate Special.
 Other offerings at Marion Crepes include matcha crepes and strawberry cheesecake.

 Croquant chou?
 Sounds French, right?
 Well, croquant means "crisp" in French while "choux" is a type of pastry used in cream puffs.
 In Harajuku, this French treat has been given an upgrade thanks to Zaku Zaku.
 The highlight of Zaku Zaku’s croquant chou is its crispy croquant made from the freshest egg whites and sugar combined with Hokkaido flour, and the milky custard cream filling, paired with almonds for that additional crunch at ¥250 per piece.
 The store also offers soft-serve ice cream with almond crunch at ¥450.